 The reports are presented to the Local Planning Panel for its consideration and recommendation.

 After the panel has considered submissions made by interested parties, the panel will make recommendations to the Council.
-The panel's recommendations become public day following the Independent Hearing and Assessment Panel meeting.
+The Panel's recommendations become public the day following the Local Planning Panel meeting.

 Information